jotixh/ConversationThreadsTwitter/README.md

 We share our dataset of conversation threads yielded on Twitter.
 It was used in our paper published on ECIR 2018.
 If you want to use this dataset, please cite us.
-The references are at the end.
+See the references at the end of this page.

 # Dataset description